oxalica/nil/README.md

 You can also use this repository as a flake input and add its output to your own flake-managed systemwide or home configuration.

-*Disclamer: We ship `flake.lock` which is tested in CI to be working.
-If you use `follows` to override flake inputs, we provides no guarentee of whether it would still build.*
+*Disclaimer: We ship `flake.lock` which is tested in CI to be working.
+If you use `follows` to override flake inputs, we provide no guarantee of whether it would still build.*

 Flake output structure (not necessary up-to-date):
 ```